 Embryo Freezing — Cryopreservation, also known as “freezing,” is the storing of embryos at very low temperatures so that they can be thawed and used at a later time.
 At FCI, all of the embryos are cryopreserved through a process called “vitrification.”
 This process is superior to traditional freezing methods because it allows cooling of the embryo to be done much faster, avoiding the formation of ice crystals that cause damage to the cell.

 Gestational Carrier (Surrogacy) — Surrogacy involves donor eggs and sperm, which are used to make embryos that are transferred into the surrogate’s uterus.
 In these cases, the surrogate has no genetic bond to the child.
 We can help you choose a surrogate, as well as navigate you through the legal and emotional aspects of this path to parenthood.

 Adoption — There are several options for LGBT couples who choose to adopt.
 At Fertility Centers of Illinois, we work with some of the areas most reputable and respected adoption agencies.
 While each state carries its own laws for same-sex couples seeking to adopt a child, all states must recognize out-of-state adoptions, regardless of legal status in that particular state.

-Our experts will work closely with you and answer any questions you may have as you make the important decision of which of these options is right for you.
-In addition, it may help to read stories of other gay and lesbian couples or individuals you who have become parents with our help.
+Our experts will work closely with you and answer any questions you may have as you make the important decision about which of these options is right for you.
+In addition, it may help to read stories of other gay and lesbian couples or individuals who have become parents with our help.